andgoldschmidt/derivative/docs/index.rst

 5. Polynomial-trend-filtered derivatives generalizing methods like total variational derivatives.

+The goal of this package is to provide some common numerical differentiation techniques that showcase improvements that can be made on finite differences when data is noisy.

-These examples are intended to survey some common differentiation methods.
-The goal of this package is to bind these common differentiation methods to an easily implemented differentiation interface to encourage user adaptation.
+This package binds these common differentiation methods to a single easily implemented differentiation interface to encourage user adaptation.

 References: